All clothing can now be ordered through our supplier for delivery or collection.

 Black or brown boots.

-A full outline of expected attire, and pony club regulations can be found below.
-There is further info on the main pony club website
+A full outline of the pony club dress and tack regulations can be found here

 All Garth Hunt members and parents are expected to behave impeccably whilst participating in Pony Club activities or representing the branch in any way.